process-analytics/bpmn-visualization-examples/examples/diagram-navigation/diagram-fit-after-load/README.md

 1. You need to initialize the BPMN container with a fixed width & a fixed height, and load the BPMN diagram, like [done here](../diagram-fit-on-load/README.md).

-2. Fit the BPMN container
+2. Fit the BPMN container.
 ```javascript
 bpmnVisualization.fit({ type: bpmnvisu.FitType.Horizontal, margin: 10 });
 ```